 The EU strategy for energy system integration will outline a vision to create a smarter, more integrated and optimised energy system, in which all sectors can fully contribute to decarbonisation.
 Hydrogen will be an important element of that strategy, but its key role and its wider scope warrant a specific approach.

-In this context, the Commission adopted a new dedicated strategy on hydrogen in Europe, in parallel with the strategy on energy system integration, on 8 July 2020.
+In this context, the Commission adopted on 8 July 2020 a new dedicated strategy on hydrogen in Europe, in parallel with the strategy on energy system integration.
 It will bring together different strands of action, from research and innovation over production and infrastructure to the international dimension

 Before the strategy was adopted its ideas were presented in a EU Hydrogen Strategy Roadmap, which was launched on 26 May and open for feedback from stakeholders and the public until 8 June 2020.